 This Year’s Conference on Everything

 2014′s Conference on Everything will be held on Saturday the 26th of April in the wonderful Fellows’ Dining Room.
 The hall is slightly smaller than the previous venue at the Wolfson Hall, which is inline with the revamping of the conference to be more fast-paced, summative and audience centric.
 There are talks and posters, with generous prizes and a panel of Churchill’s finest to judge who’s worthy of them!
-The attached flyer and mini-summary below gives a quick overview of the event, and a book of abstracts (more abstracts to come later) is available for a more detailed read of the presentations and posters too.
+The attached flyer and mini-summary below gives a quick overview of the event, and a book of abstracts is available for a quick and easy read of the presentations’ and posters’ abstracts.
 (Please note that the key note speech has been omitted this year as part of the revamped format.)

 We aim to bring you an entertaining and fast-paced yet refreshing set of 12 presentations, each of 6 minutes (plus 3 minutes for questions), followed by a more relaxed and wine complimented poster session.
 Prizes will be awarded for both the best presentation and the best poster.
 It would be our pleasure to see you at the conference, and we hope you will enjoy this great opportunity to take in the hard work of Churchill’s postgraduate students!